magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-over.md

 github_link: config-guide/prod/prod_deploy-over.md
 ---

 In Magento version 2.2, we introduce a new way to deploy to production with minimal downtime.
+We refer to this as _split deployment_ because the deployment process occurs on different systems.

 In addition, we provide the ability to maintain consistent configurations for all deployment systems.

-We refer to this as _split deployment_ because the deployment process occurs on different systems.
+## Reduced downtime deployment
+Because you deploy static assets and compile code on a machine separate from your production system, you minimize downtime.
+Downtime on your production system is limited to the amount of time required to transfer static files and compiled code to the server.

+## Deployment systems
+We use the following terms to describe the systems involved with deployment.

 Development system
 :	Machine on which developers work to customize code; and install extensions, themes, and language packages from Magento Marketplace.
 In addition, you make all configuration changes on your development system.
 You can have many developer systems.